Sham marriage: United Kingdom

 In the UK, sham marriage is a form of immigration fraud undertaken to gain legal immigrant status.
 The fraud is investigated mostly by the UK Border Force and previously by the UK Border Agency.

-Increases in sham marriage were reported in London boroughs such as Wandsworth.
-In August 2010, a senior registrar in Ireland estimated that 15 percent of civil marriages were bogus, for the purpose of gaining residency.
-Before 2010, people would need a marriage visa from their own country of origin.
+Suspected sham marriages rose sharply in the UK between 2001 and 2004, from around 700 marriages per year to 3,500.
+The number fell back under 500 in 2005, when the government began to require foreigners to get permission from the UK Home Secretary before they could get married.
+Increases in sham marriage were reported in London boroughs such as Wandsworth in 2010.

 In April 2011, the Border Agency issued guidance to clergy to help prevent sham marriages intended only to gain the right to reside.
-English and Welsh clergy may perform a marriage, according to the law there.
-They have been advised not to offer to publish banns for any marriage where one partner is from outside the European Union.
-Instead, the couple were to be asked to apply for a licence; if a member of the clergy is not satisfied that a marriage is genuine, they must make that clear to the person responsible for granting the licence.
+English and Welsh clergy had to perform a marriage, according to the law, and were advised not to offer to publish banns for any marriage where one partner was from outside the European Union.
+Instead, the couple were to be asked to apply for a licence; if a member of the clergy was not satisfied that a marriage was genuine, they had to make that clear to the person responsible for granting the licence.

 Since the Home Office hostile environment policy started in 2012, there has been criticism in the UK of heavy-handed action affecting genuine marriages.
 Genuine weddings have been interrupted, and dawn raids have been made to check whether couples are sharing a bed.
 People have been detained for months on wrongly being accused of being in a sham marriage.
-In 2018, 1,618 marriages reported by registrars as being suspicious were investigated; the Home Office refused to say how many were found to be sham.

 In 2013, the Home Office estimated that between 4,000 and 10,000 marriages per year were sham marriages entered for the purpose of gaining legal immigration status for the non-EU partner.
+In 2018, 1,618 marriages reported by registrars as being suspicious were investigated; the Home Office refused to say how many were found to be sham.